Alexander Jun

 Alexander Jun is an American academic and Presbyterian official.
-He is a professor of Higher Education at Azusa Pacific University, and former moderator of the Presbyterian Church in America.
+He is a research professor with the Asian American Center at Fuller Theological Seminary, and former moderator of the Presbyterian Church in America.
 He was also the first-place winner of the 2020 Korean American ROAR Story Slam in Los Angeles, CA.

 Early life

-Jun graduated from the University of Southern California with a bachelor's degree.
-He subsequently earned a master's degree from California State University, Los Angeles, and a PhD from the University of Southern California.
+Jun graduated from the University of Southern California with a bachelor's degree in political science and psychology.
+He subsequently earned a master's degree in higher education counseling from California State University, Los Angeles, and a PhD in education administration and policy from the University of Southern California.

 Career

 Jun was a faculty member at the University of Southern California for 15 years.
-He later joined Azusa Pacific University, where he became professor of Higher Education.
+He later joined Azusa Pacific University as professor of higher education, and is currently a research faculty at Fuller Theological Seminary.
 He is the author of a book about Latinos in higher education, and the co-author of a second book about white privilege.

 Jun was elected as the moderator of the Presbyterian Church in America in June 2017.